Arctos6135/scouting-database/README.md

 This is the prototype strategy & scouting database of FRC team Arctos 6135, using a MySQL database and nodejs with the Blue Alliance API for getting teams.
-It is still in development, so it doesn't have many features yet.
+It is still in development, but is has most of the key features of the old Arctos excel db.

 **Installation**